Q: My child has never rowed before. Can he/she try it out before committing?

 SPRING BREAK TRAINING CAMP- The 2020 camp will be held in Long Beach, California for 5 days.
 The cost of attending is $720 per athlete, excluding flights.
 The camp cost includes Coaching staff fees, equipment transportation/hire, launch hire/gas, hotel rooms for athletes (4 or 6 per room depending on room layout), all meals during the trip plus any excursions and transportation whilst at the camp.
 In 2020 athletes will participate in 12 on water coaching sessions, nutrition presentations (including learning how to cook meals) plus land workouts.
 This fee does not include airfares with all athletes required to book their own.
 Details of Coaching staff and Chaperone staff flights are provided to families so athletes can be booked on these flights should families wish.
 If athletes are booked on Coach/Chaperone flights they are escorted from airport check in at DIA through the entire trip until return at DIA.
 Athletes on these flights are also included in ground transportation to/from the camp location.
 Athletes are also able to make their own way to camp if they wish and depart directly from the camp should families with to continue their Spring Break elsewhere if they choose.

 SPRING - The 2019 Spring season cost was $600.
 This fee includes 6 training opportunities per week for all athletes (total 42).
 This fee covered all athletes participation in 3 in-state events during April located in Boulder and Denver.

 SUMMER - The Summer 2020 cost per session (both Learn to Row and Row with the Pack programs) was $385 per program.
-This fee included 10 training opportunities (Monday through Friday) for the 2-week program.
-There will be 4 different Summer Programs held throughout the 2020 Summer.
+This fee included eight training opportunities (Monday through Thursday) for the 2-week program.

 A: Yes.
 Families can choose to pay the registration fee in 1 payment or across 2 equal payments that are spaced out across the season.
 If you have any questions regarding this aspect please don't hesitate to reach out to ask the club.
 We are happy to work with each family and their unique situation to find a solution that allows your athlete to experience this great sport.